Konamiman/Nextor/README.md

 * `source/tools/C`: builds the command line tools written in C and copies them to the `bin/tools` directory.
 * `source/drivers`: builds the standalone Nextor ROM (a full usable ROM containing the Nextor kernel and a dummy driver that doesn't handle any hardware) in their ASCII8 and ASCII16 variants.
 It also allows building an example RAM-loadable driver.

+Additionally, `make tools-disk` in `source/tools` packs `NEXTOR.SYS` and all the command line tools present in the `bin/tools` directory (plus `COMMAND2.COM` if available) into `bin/tools/nextor.dsk`, a 360K FAT12 disk image; if `COMMAND2.COM` is included, the disk boots straight to the DOS prompt on a computer with a Nextor kernel ROM.
+This requires the `mformat` and `mcopy` tools, and expects everything to be already built; `COMMAND2.COM` is picked up from the current directory (the one you run `make` from), or from the location given in the `COMMAND2_PATH` variable.
+See the `tools-disk` target in the makefile for the details.

 There's also an "umbrella" makefile in `source` that just invokes all the others in sequence, so it builds pretty much everything.
-It supports `make clean` too.
+It supports `make clean` too, and a `tools-disk` target that builds `NEXTOR.SYS` and all the tools before creating the disk image.